-WebWork assignments will typically be due at 11:59pm US Eastern Time on Mondays, Thursdays, and Fridays of each week.
+WebWork assignments will typically be due at 11:59pm US Eastern Time on multiple days of each week.
 WebWork problems are graded instantaneously upon answer submission.

 You are encouraged to discuss the homework & WebWork problems with other students, but all homework & WebWork assignments must be completed and submitted independently.